kura-labs-org/kura-service-now-wl-1/instructions.md

 ### 1. Configure the Flow Properly

-Configure the flow to trigger notifications for critical network incidents.
+Remediate the existing workflow 'Kura Workload 1' to trigger notifications for critical network incidents.
+- Give the workflow a business-friendly name

 ### 2. Ensure Notifications Reach the Proper Team

 Ensure the notification system alerts the correct team when critical incidents occur.